Open Submission; No Deadline

 - Artists-in-Residence provide intensive, participatory experiences for students of all ages.
 A residency is 40 hours.

-- Artists in Arts Education Projects work within an educational or community setting over an extended period of time to offer many forms of artistic expertise.
+- Artists in Arts Education Projects work within an educational setting over an extended period of time to offer many forms of artistic expertise.

 - Artists in Teacher-Initiated Projects (TIPs) engage professional educators in the creative process.